 In the days leading up to your dinner, try to test each guest’s connection to see if they can successfully join a meeting.
 When you know each guest is ready to go, set a date and time that everyone can agree to.

 3. Topics to talk about (no politics, please)

-Even if politics are a staple of your family Thanksgiving, a virtual dinner isn’t the best place for it.
+Even if politics are a staple of your family holidays, a virtual dinner isn’t the best place for it.
 If passions get high enough, everyone will end up talking over each other anyway.

 Instead, the host should plan an itinerary of discussion topics to keep the event moving smoothly.
 Ask guests how they’ve spent their time in quarantine this year, what kind of hobbies they’ve picked up or what their thoughts are on this year’s sporting events.

 It’s a good idea to have everyone take turns talking, so nobody misses out on a chance to speak.
 Once everybody is caught up with each other, you can open up discussions while eating together.

 4. Fun and games

 It isn’t a real party without games, and there are plenty of fun options the whole family can enjoy over a video call.
 Here are three of our favorites you can play on camera:

 - Drawasaurus: In this virtual Pictionary-style game, players take turns drawing a word or phrase for others to guess.
 Points are awarded based on how fast each player can guess the correct answer.
 It’s a great way to flex your artistic talents and see how creative your family can be.
 This has a 16-person limit, so plan accordingly.